"Now Listen to Me..."

-Noir enthusiasts occasionally complain about melodramatic situations arising in film noir particularly, it seems, if these heightened displays of concern transpire at a film noir’s conclusion.
-These fans apparently feel they are antithetical, intrusive, even detrimental to noir’s cold and bleak milieu.
+Noir enthusiasts occasionally complain about melodramatic situations arising in film noir particularly, it seems, if these heightened displays of concern transpire at their conclusions.
+Fans apparently feel they are antithetical, intrusive, even detrimental to noir’s cold and bleak milieu.
 Actually, this ingredient can be quite complementary to noir’s recipe as long as they are creatively and judiciously employed, evidenced by films such as Desert Fury (1947), No Man of Her Own (1950) and Tomorrow is Another Day (1952).
-Melodrama can further personalise and counterbalance a film noir’s otherwise unrelenting despair, elevate the emotional consequences of its criminally based conflicts, which in turn intensifies the viewer’s investiture in the results and adds to the narrative’s resonance.
+Melodrama can further personalise and counterbalance a film noir’s otherwise unrelenting despair, elevate the emotional consequences of its criminally based conflicts, which in turn intensifies the viewer’s investiture in the results and add to the narrative’s resonance.
 Pitfall offers further proof of this claim especially if one is tuned in to the unorthodox responses provided by the women implicated in Forbes’ mid-life crises.
-Pitfall can be delved into Thursday, December 27 at 6:45pm PST.
+Pitfall can be delved into (updated) Sunday, June 23 at 11pm PST.

 Pitfall is also December’s Blu-ray pick of the month.
 See the last entry in this column for more details.